qiajigou/Drop2PI/README.md

 	from d2pi.watch import uploader
 	uploader.run()

-uplodaer will only upload files.
+uploader will only upload files.

 watcher with auto download: